 - Complete an NSCC admissions application and select a major.

-- Click here to request an official transcript be sent from the institution(s) you have attended previously to:
+- Send official transcripts from institution(s) you have attended previously to:

 Northwest State Community College

 Archbold, OH 43502*Any transcripts that are not sent officially from the previous institution directly to NSCC will not be accepted.

 - Once the NSCC Registrar’s office receives your official transcript(s), it will be evaluated and any applicable credit will be recorded on your NSCC transcript.
 You will receive an e-mail notification stating that an update to your transcript has been made.

 - Once this process has been completed, you will be able to schedule an appointment at a new student advising day through admissions or set up an advising appointment directly with the dean who oversees your major.